Retail Foot Traffic: Definition, How to Increase and Track It

 7. Use your social media presence

-A retail marketing strategy which includes social media platforms is crucial these days to increasing foot traffic.
+A retail marketing strategy that includes social media platforms is crucial these days to increasing foot traffic.
 By using social media effectively, you can reach a wider audience, generate interest in their products and services, and drive foot traffic to where you need it to be.

-For ecxample, a clothing store could run a social media contest where they give away a gift certificate to one lucky winner.
+For example, a clothing store could run a social media contest where they give away a gift certificate to one lucky winner.
 To enter the contest, customers would need to follow the clothing store on the social platform, tag a friend in the comments of the contest post, and like the post.

 8. Network and partner with other local businesses